discentem/blog-content/content/posts/macvdmtool.md

 # What is [macvdmtool](https://github.com/AsahiLinux/macvdmtool)?

-It is a tool written by [marcan](https://github.com/marcan) under the  [AsahiLinux](https://asahilinux.org/) that lets you put an Apple Silicon Mac in DFU mode with terminal commands instead of requiring awkward keyboard gymnastics.
+It is a tool written by [marcan](https://github.com/marcan) under the [AsahiLinux project](https://asahilinux.org/). macvdmtool lets you put an Apple Silicon Mac in DFU mode with terminal commands instead of requiring awkward keyboard gymnastics.

 > **Note**: macvdmtool requires that you have _two_ Apple silicon machines on hand.
 One acts as the "host" machine which initiates the "target" machine to perform a restore.